X

 • Allergies

-• Bronchiectasis (a chronic lung condition in which abnormal widening of bronchial tubes inhibits mucus clearing)
+• Bronchiectasis, an ongoing lung condition in which unusual widening of the bronchial tubes keeps mucus from clearing.

 • Bronchiolitis (especially in young children)